 The reason for doing this is that these are normally the areas where you spend the most time in.
 If it is a commercial building then the detectors should be placed in other areas of the property.

 The unit used for measuring radon is called Becquerels.
-The average for households in the UK is 20 Bq/m3 and the target level approved by Public Health England is 100 Bq/m3.
+The average for households in the UK is 20 Bq/m3 and the target level approved by UK Health Security Agency (formerly PHE) is 100 Bq/m3.
 If the radon levels are below the target level then it is not a cause for concern.

 However, if you have had radon testing carried out at the property and the readings show that it is over the target level then remediation works will need to be carried out to reduce this.